Shrek271198/Digit_detection_from_images/README.md

 ```shell
 $ xeyes
 ```
-- If you see pop-up with eyes, it works!
+- If you see a small pop-up window with eyes, it works!
 - if you don't see it, maybe try another version of Xming.

 #### vi) Now to run the code: